darklysteamgear/moldBuilder/README.md

 3.)
 Designate or create an output folder for your molds. this is where your molds will be outputted to.

+3.)
+See comments in line 104, and edit the code as needed for your use case.

 4.) create a mold builder class, or edit the one already bing used in molder.py and designate your input and output directories, as well as the mold_base and mold_nothing file provided.

 5.) run and compile the python program, and get ready for mold!